myStrom/node-red-contrib-mystrom/README.md

 - Status message of how the message was sent
 - Status if message has arrived at destination (TODO)
 - Graphical color picker for lights (TODO)
+- - Control almost any device with dingz!

 ### Installation